abulka/generator-electron-flask/README.md

 Note that Electron restarts the renderer process when a new URL is loaded, so you'll probably see a flash when that happens.
 This is why it's usually best to use a single page application (SPA) architecture when building Electron apps.  https://stackoverflow.com/questions/39880979/electron-how-to-load-a-html-file-into-the-current-window

-Note that the iframe based solution is a kind of combination SPA (in the sense that the renderer process html stays around and is the `S` in SPA) and has the flash multiple pages via the iframe.
+Note that the iframe based solution is a kind of combination SPA (in the sense that the renderer process html stays around and is the `S` in SPA) and has the multiple flask pages _via the iframe_.

 # Debugging your generated project